RichardMaher/Brotkrumen/readme.md

 striped-witch-hat.png       Destination marker icon.

-sw745.html                  Uncensored copy of Issue 745 from https://github.com/w3c/ServiceWorker/issues Look from June 7 to see what the feline fetish mafia tried to hide.
+sw745.html                  Uncensored copy of Issue 745 from https://github.com/w3c/ServiceWorker/issues Look from June 7.

 travelmanager.html          Demo Web App that interacts with TravelManager.

 travelmanagerpolyfill.js    All the UA developers have to do to support background geolocation.
 How hard can it be?
-`

 All feedback welcomed!